macintro/newRelic_DB/README.md

   Update the privilages for this account by updating the service account's privilages:
-    On the right pane of the screen select the Schema Privilages tab Click on Selected schema and select nrdemo from the dropdown
+    On the right pane of the screen select the Schema Privilages tab Click on Selected schema and select nrdemo from the dropdown For the purposes of this service account we are only granding select and execute rights.
+An admin account can be created to deal with DDL changes.

   Click Apply (bottom right of that pane)

 Adding required tables: